w3c/rqtf/Gaming_GAP_analysis.md

 #### Cover multiple disabilities
 A good candidate should cover as wide a range if disabilities as is practical including sight loss, hearing loss, neurodiversity, cognitive impairments and physical disabilities.

 #### Comprehensive
 As much as possible a good candidate should attempt to be comprehensive to enable any standards it informs to also be as comprehesive as possible.
-This may require a level of abstraction in order to avoid too many gaps.
+This may require a high level of abstraction in order to avoid gaps.

 #### Collaborative
 A good candidate should invite critique from as wide a range of stakeholders as possible to enable it to be as comprehensive and fit for purpose as possible.

 ## Intentional friction
-There is a body of work that highlights the need for some friction in gaming meaning that a standard approach to accessibility of trying to remove all barriers is inappropriate.
+There is a body of work that highlights the need for some friction in gaming, meaning that a standard approach to accessibility of trying to remove all friction or barriers is inappropriate.

 ### The perception of difficulty
 [Ian Hamilton's Difficulty vs Accessibility talk](youtube.com/watch?v=sPehhHZvKE8&feature=youtu.be) at GAConf USA 2021 highlighted that there is no fixed difficulty for a game.
 Games present barriers and players have capabilities and the level of difficulty that arises comes from trying to overcome the given barriers with a user's unique set of capabilities.
 Disabled people will have reduced capabilities meaning they will face higher difficulty for the same set of presented barriers.
 He states that "Accessibility = avoiding unnecessary mismatch between capability and barrier".
 Steve Saylor framed this to say that accessibility is a way to [bring the difficulty back towards the intended level](https://kotaku.com/accessibility-difficulty-easy-mode-explained-1851261475).